Field-Lab/YassVisionSlack-Integration/README.md

 ### Documentation

-Proceed to the Wiki tab above for further details.
+Proceed to the [Wiki](https://github.com/Field-Lab/YassVisionSlack-Integration/wiki) tab above for further details.

 ### Issues

-Post issues encountered during run, code bugs and comments for general improvement under Issues tab above.
+Issues encountered during run, code bugs and comments for general improvement, can be posted in the [Issues] (https://github.com/Field-Lab/YassVisionSlack-Integration/issues) tab above.